Teaching Writing: Structure and Style in Writing Seminar

 Structure and Style in Writing Seminar

-Since attending Andrew’s seminars is not practical for many parents and teachers, he offers those same seminars in the Teaching Writing: Structure and Style course on DVDs.
-The video course consists of seven discs (13 hours of viewing), a seminar workbook, and three Student Workshop discs.
+Since attending Pudewa’s seminars is not practical for many parents and teachers, he offers those same seminars in the Teaching Writing: Structure and Style course on DVDs.
+(An online streaming option will soon be available as well.)
+The video course consists of a seminar workbook plus ten DVDs: six DVDs with ten hours of seminar presentation, a two-hour DVD titled Tips & Tricks for Teaching Through the Nine Units, and three Student Workshop DVDs

 Parents and teachers learn how to teach both creative and expository writing.
 The course teaches both structure and style in such a clear manner that parents and teachers learn how to easily teach students a repertoire of techniques.
 In addition, selected grammar skills are taught and applied periodically through the course so students better understand the relationship between grammar and good writing.
 Students continue to develop and apply techniques through actual writing activities taught throughout the course....